Nanning Guangxi, China Travel Guide

 General operating hours for various businesses.

 Most banks operate Monday to Friday, from 9:00 AM to 5:00 PM.
-Some branches in commercial areas may have limited Saturday hours.
+Some branches in business districts may have limited Saturday hours.
 ATMs are widely available 24/7 in urban areas.
 You will find them at banks, shopping malls, and convenience stores.
 Look for ATMs displaying Visa, MasterCard, Plus, or Cirrus logos, indicating they accept international cards.

 China observes several major public holidays, which can greatly change travel and services.
-Lunar New Year (Spring Festival - Jan/Feb): Most businesses close for several days to a week.
+Lunar New Year (Spring Festival - Jan/Feb): Most businesses close for multiple days to a week.
 Public transit and attractions become extremely crowded, and travel prices are higher.
-Qingming Festival (April), May Day (Labor Day - May 1), Dragon Boat Festival (June), Mid-Autumn Festival (Sept/Oct): Public holidays.
-Independence Day (Oct 1, "The Golden week holidays"): A week-long break.
+Qingming Festival (April), May Day (May Day (in many countries) - May 1ST), Dragon Boat Festival (June), Mid-Autumn Festival (Sept/Oct): Public holidays.
+Independence Day (Oct 1, "The Golden week holiday period in japan holidays"): A week-long break.
 Expect extremely crowded conditions everywhere, with booked-out transport and accommodation, and significant price increments.

-During major vacation times, expect more crowds at attractions, full transport and accommodation, and price hikes.
+During major vacation times, expect larger crowds at attractions, full transport and accommodation, and price hikes.

 Nanning experiences no significant seasonal closures.